Information

 Wildfowling at Caerlaverock National Nature Reserve (NNR)

 These notes have been compiled by the Caerlaverock NNR Wildfowling Panel and are designed as an introduction to wildfowling at Caerlaverock.
-Please read them carefully and ensure that the highest standards of behaviour and safety are observed for the benefit and enjoyment of yourself and all visitors to the NNR.
+Please read through all of them carefully and ensure that the highest standards of behaviour and safety are observed for the benefit and enjoyment of yourself and all visitors to the NNR.

 When and Where to Shoot: